jaimetur/PhotoMigrator/help/1-command-line-interface.md

              - The Tool will create a new Album per each Subfolder found in 'Albums' subfolder and all assets inside each subfolder will be associated to a new Album in the selected Photo client with the same name as the subfolder.
-             - If the argument '-AlbFld, --albums-folders <ALBUMS_FOLDER>' is also passed, then this function will create Albums also for each subfolder found in
+             - If the flag '-AlbFld, --albums-folders <ALBUMS_FOLDER>' is also passed, then this function will create Albums also for each subfolder found in
              <ALBUMS_FOLDER>.
 -dAll,     --download-all <OUTPUT_FOLDER>